design-with-code/general/03-SAP-Web-Components.md

 ![Figure 6 – Using the default slot of the button to create a button with more complex content.](https://github.com/design-with-code/general/assets/46745939/e1aee4f2-d8fb-4b49-b230-1ab6e08193b3)

 *Figure 6 – Using the default slot of the button to create a button with more complex content.*

+>> EXAMPLE 3 - Button with complex content

 We will now add a page component to our HTML page.
 You will find the documentation of the page at the bottom of the navigation in the Fiori section, which contains more complex components that are more specific to the design system.